davidorgill/slate-catalog/incubator/check-mk/check-mk/README.md

 //////////////////////////////////////////////////////////////////
 ////////Everything that is requires to get slate up and going///
-//////////////////////////////////////////////////////////////////
+//////////////////////////////////////////////////////////////////.

 ##Deploying Check-mk in your kubernetes cluster once you've established your cluster

-Clone the [slateci/slate-catalog](https://github.com/slateci/slate-catalog) repository on the machine you are running your Kubernestes cluster on. cd into your slate-catalog/incubator/check-mk/check-mk directory.
+Clone the [slateci/slate-catalog](https://github.com/slateci/slate-catalog) repository on the machine you are running your Kubernestes cluster on.

+cd into your slate-catalog/incubator/check-mk/check-mk directory.
 At this point you will need to deploy the check-mk application within Kubernetes.
-To do this run `helm install check-mk'Helm manages the deployement of check-mk.
+To do this run `helm install check-mk`.Helm manages the deployement of check-mk.

 Run `kubectl get pods` to ensure that the check-mk application is now running on your cluster.
+You should see a pod that has been deployed and is running check-mk.